Alexander Mosaic: Originality

-Contextualizing both Greek and Roman versions

-There is limited evidence in existence today to contextualize many, if not most, rediscovered Roman artworks.
-The Alexander Mosaic depicts a rich subject narrative of two historical figures engaged in a defining battle.
-This imagery was most likely placed in the House of the Faun to incorporate and evoke the power of Alexander the Great into Roman canonical depictions.
-This mosaic is fully capable of communicating a broader message due to its find date and location site, conveying a rich Greek and Roman historical context and background, particularly through its commemoration of a decisive Greek victory over the Persians.

-Since the mosaic associates the figures of Alexander and Darius with untraditional symbols, Alexander with the gorgon and Darius with the cross, some scholars have argued that it depicts the Persians in a sympathetic manner.

 Modern history

-The Alexander Mosaic was preserved due to the volcanic ash that collected over the mosaic during the eruption of Mount Vesuvius in the city of Pompeii in 79 AD.
+The Alexander Mosaic was preserved due to the volcanic ash that collected over the mosaic during the eruption of Mount Vesuvius in the city of Pompeii in AD 79.
 This Roman artwork was found inlaid into the ground of the House of the Faun in between two open peristyles.
-The mosaic was used to decorate the exedra which is an open room or area that contains seating that is used for conversing.
+The mosaic was used to decorate the floor of a second tablinum or exedra (an open room or area that contains seating that is used for conversing).
 The House of the Faun was a large estate comprising one whole block in Pompeii; this is an area of about 3,000 square meters.

 As a significant artwork and piece of history, the scene of the Mosaic remained in the social and cultural sphere.
 The mosaic was rediscovered in 1831 in Pompeii, Italy, and was later transported to Naples in September 1843.
 The Alexander Mosaic is now displayed on a wall and preserved in Naples.
-Until recently it has been on display at the Museo Archeologico Nazionale, although currently its site is covered with a facsimile banner and it appears to have been removed for restoration or display elsewhere.
+Until recently it has been on display at the Museo Archeologico Nazionale, although currently its site is covered with a facsimile banner as it is being restored in an adjacent room.
 In 1956, the Alexander Mosaic was featured on the ₯1,000 banknote.